bansakai/ZERO/README.md

 3. Open `Installer.exe` and follow the instructions.
 4. Once complete, navigate to where you just installed SPT.
 5. Delete ALL FILES except for `EscapeFromTarkov_Data` folder, and `EscapeFromTarkov.exe`
 6. Open `EFT ZERO.7z` using 7-Zip, and move all files to the root of your SPT location.
-It should look like [this.](https://github.com/bansakai/ZERO/edit/main/README.md#structure)
+It should look like the **Structure** below.
 5. Enter the exact name you use in the Discord, click `Register`
 6. If you get a message saying `User Doesn't Exist...` - you entered the wrong name.
-If so, click `No` and look [here.](https://github.com/bansakai/ZERO/edit/main/README.md#current-profiles)
+If so, click `No` and look at **Active Profiles.**
 6. Once logged in, click the Settings icon, then `Clear Cache` at the top.
 7. In Settings under `Game Path` - choose the location you installed SPT.
 8. Now click the arrow in the top right to save.